GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Analyses

 We conduct additional experiments to evaluate the effectiveness of our proposed jailbreaking methods against existing LLMs’ safeguard methods.
 Specifically, we apply OpenAI Moderation Endpoint and RA-LLM, with the details as follows:

-\begin{itemize} \item \textbf{OpenAI Moderation Endpoint. \cite{markov2023holistic}} OpenAI provides an official content moderation tool that utilizes a multi-label classifier to categorize responses from target LLMs into 11 distinct categories, such as violence, hate, and harassment.
-If a response is flagged in any of these categories, it is deemed a violation of OpenAI’s usage policy and classified as "harmful." \item \textbf{RA-LLM. \cite{cao2023defending}}The RA-LLM approach generates multiple candidate prompts by randomly removing tokens from the original prompt.
+\begin{itemize} \item \textbf{OpenAI Moderation Endpoint.~\citep{markov2023holistic}} OpenAI provides an official content moderation tool that utilizes a multi-label classifier to categorize responses from target LLMs into 11 distinct categories, such as violence, hate, and harassment.
+If a response is flagged in any of these categories, it is deemed a violation of OpenAI’s usage policy and classified as "harmful." \item \textbf{RA-LLM.~\citep{cao2023defending}}The RA-LLM approach generates multiple candidate prompts by randomly removing tokens from the original prompt.
 Each candidate prompt is then evaluated by an LLM, with prompts considered benign if their refusal rate is below a predefined threshold.
-In our experiments, following \cite{ding2023wolf}, we set the token drop ratio to 0.3, use 5 candidate prompts, and establish a threshold of 0.2 for classification. \end{itemize}
+In our experiments, following~\cite{ding2023wolf}, we set the token drop ratio to 0.3, use 5 candidate prompts, and establish a threshold of 0.2 for classification. \end{itemize}

 We here select GPT-4o-mini as our target model and randomly choose 50 samples from Harmbench.
-The history conversations are obtained from the main results, and the defense methods are applied to the final query in the query chain.
-The results in Table \ref{table:appendix_attack_defense_methods} show that OpenAI’s defense method and RA-LLM only reduce ASR by 20\% and 26\%, respectively.
+The dialogue histories are obtained from the main results, and the defense methods are applied to the final query in the query chain.
+We here select GPT-4o-mini as our target model and randomly choose 50 samples.
+Besides, for multi-turn jailbreaking methods, the dialogue histories are obtained from the previous section~\ref{sec:analyses}, and we apply the defense methods to the final query inside the jailbreaking trajectory.
+For RA-LLM, following~\cite{ding2023wolf}, we set the token drop ratio to 0.3, use 5 candidate prompts, and establish a threshold of 0.2 for benign classification.
+The results in Table~\ref{table:appendix_attack_defense_methods} show that OpenAI’s defense method and RA-LLM only reduce ASR by 20\% and 26\%, respectively.
 These results show that our multi-turn jailbreaking method can partially bypass existing safety mechanisms, indicating the effectiveness of our approach.